loneyeti/snowscribe/memory-bank/progress.md

   - **Project Deletion**: Users can now delete projects from the homepage via a delete button on `ProjectCard.tsx`, a confirmation dialog, and an API call to `DELETE /api/projects/[projectId]`.
 The UI updates immediately.
 - **Project Dashboard (`ProjectDashboardClient.tsx` & `AppShell.tsx`)**:
   - **Navigation**: Functional sidebar (`PrimarySidebar.tsx`) and header (`AppHeader.tsx`) managed by `AppShell.tsx`.
+  - **Project Editing**: A new "Edit Project Details" modal is implemented, allowing users to modify a project's title, genre, description, and target word count from the project dashboard header.
   - **Manuscript Section**:
     - Dynamic chapter and scene listing/creation.
     - `ManuscriptEditor.tsx` for scene content editing with auto-save and word count.